 The Outdoors Alliance for Kids is a national strategic partnership of organizations from diverse sectors with a common interest in connecting children, youth and families with the outdoors.
 OAK’s members are brought together by the belief that the wellness of current and future generations, the health of our planet and communities and the economy of the future depend on humans having a personal, direct and life-long relationship with nature and the outdoors.
 OAK brings together over 100 organizations representing more than 60 million individuals to help shape a future where all children, youth and families have safe and readily available opportunities to connect with the outdoors.
-OAK’s advocacy framework rests on three pillars: education, community health and wellness and environmental stewardship.
+OAK’s advocacy framework rests on three pillars: education, community health and wellness, and climate and conservation.

-All children and youth have regular, safe, and varied opportunities to learn in and about the natural world.
+All children, youth and families have regular, safe, and varied opportunities to experience, play and learn in and about the natural world.
 OAK supports efforts to:

-- integrate environmental and outdoor education into the formal pre and K-12 school curricula;
+- integrate environmental and outdoor education into the formal preschool and k-12 curricula;

 - establish or improve high-quality and safe outdoor learning environments; and

-- strengthen and expand educational and out-of-school time programs outside the public school system that are related to our public lands, waters and shores.
+- strengthen and expand educational and out-of-school time programs outside the public school system that are related to our public lands, waters, and shores.